Segregation and the impact on education systems

 The I Promise Housing development in Akron, Ohio, is a building effort led by the LeBron James Family Foundation and Graduate Hotels, which prioritizes families involved with the Foundation's I Promise School.
 In May 2020, the OHFA Board awarded the development $1 million in Low-Income Housing Tax Credits.
 The Foundation recognized that its students’ educational outcomes were inextricably linked to stable and affordable housing.
 Once completed, the development will include transitional housing for students and their families attending the I Promise School and help families find permanent, stable housing.

-Move to Prosper, a Columbus-based organization that helps single working moms who want to move to safe neighborhoods with high performing schools.
+Move to Prosper is a Columbus-based organization helping single-moms who are working and want to move to safe neighborhoods with high performing schools.
 The Move to Prosper organization provides rental support, one-on-one coaching on housing mobility, finances, education, and peer support for three years.
 The program also works with private sector property owners who might not otherwise rent to these families because of income limits, negative rental history, or low credit scores.

 Where do we go from here?